wusai2333/trib/doc/lab1.md

 $ git pull /classes/cse223b/sp14/labs/triblab lab1
 ```

-(The instruction here assumes you used the the default directory
+The instructions here assume you used the the default directory
-setup.)
+setup.

 ## The Key-value Pair Service Interface

+The goal of Lab1 is to wrap a key-value pair interface
+with RPC.
+Although you don't need to implement the key-value
+pair storage by
+yourself, you need to use it extensively in later labs, so it will be
+good for you to understand the service semantics here.

-Data structure and interfaces for the key-value pair service is
+The data structure and interfaces for the key-value pair service is
 defined in `trib/kv.go` file (in the `trib` repository).
 The main
 interface is `trib.Storage` interface, which consists of three parts.